 Parenting is a complex activity that includes many specific behaviors that work individually and together to influence child outcomes.
 Although specific parenting behaviors, such as spanking or reading aloud, may influence child development, looking at any specific behavior in isolation may be misleading.
 Many writers have noted that specific parenting practices are less important in predicting child well-being than in the broad pattern of parenting.
 Most researchers who attempt to describe this broad parental milieu rely on Diana Baumrind's concept of parenting style.
 The construct of parenting style is used to capture normal variations in parents' attempts to control and socialize their children (Baumrind, 1991).
 Two points are critical in understanding this definition.
 First, parenting style is meant to describe normal variations in parenting.
-In other words, the parenting style typology Baumrind developed

-8. Child Growth and Development: An Open Educational Resources Publication by College of the Canyons by Jennifer Paris, Antoinette Ricardo, and Dawn Richmond is licensed under CC BY 4.0 should not be understood to include deviant parenting, such as might be observed in abusive or neglectful homes.
+In other words, the parenting style typology Baumrind developed should not be understood to include deviant parenting, such as might be observed in abusive or neglectful homes.
 Second, Baumrind assumes that normal parenting revolves around issues of control.
 Although parents may differ in how they try to control or socialize their children and the extent to which they do so, it is assumed that the primary role of all parents is to influence, teach, and control their children.

 Parenting style captures two important elements of parenting: parental responsiveness and parental demandingness (Maccoby & Martin, 1983).
-Parental responsiveness (also referred to as parental warmth or supportiveness) refers to "the extent to which parents intentionally foster individuality, self-regulation, and self-assertion by being attuned, supportive, and acquiescent to children's special needs demands" and (Baumrind, 1991, p.
-62). demandingness (also referred to as behavioral control) refers to "the claims parents make on children to become integrated into the family whole, by their maturity demands, supervision, disciplinary efforts and willingness to confront the child who disobeys" (Baumrind, 1991, pp. 61-62).
+Parental responsiveness (also referred to as parental warmth or supportiveness) refers to "the extent to which parents intentionally foster individuality, self-regulation, and self-assertion by being attuned, supportive, and acquiescent to children's special needs and demands" (Baumrind, 1991, p.
+62).
+Parental demandingness (also referred to as behavioral control) refers to "the claims parents make on children to become integrated into the family whole, by their maturity demands, supervision, disciplinary efforts and willingness to confront the child who disobeys" (Baumrind, 1991, pp. 61- 62).